SenthilNayagan/senthilnayagan.net/src/_posts/tech/ai/mathematics/2024-07-10-math-matters-essential-math-for-aspiring-ai-experts/index.md

 **Next: Calculus**

 Once we are comfortable with linear algebra, calculus should be our next topic.
 Calculus, particularly *differential calculus*, is essential for understanding how algorithms optimize and learn from data.
-It allows us to understand 8gradient descent*—an optimization algorithm that is fundamental in training deep learning models.
+It allows us to understand *gradient descent*—an optimization algorithm that is fundamental in training deep learning models.
 By learning about derivatives and integrals, we will be better equipped to understand the dynamics of machine learning algorithms, especially how changes in data affect the learning process.

 Key topics:
 - Derivatives and integrals